 You are evaluating a sunsetting regulation.
-You are required to complete an economic assessment as part of a Regulatory Impact Statement.
+You may be required to complete an economic assessment as part of a Regulatory Impact Statement.

 The sunsetting process requires an evaluation of the regulation after ten years of operation to determine whether it is appropriate to reinstate it.